mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 - [Gaurav Sen's System design course](https://get.interviewready.io/) - Perfect resource to learn about making iterations over time in your design and to do back of the envelope calculations
-- [Reliable Google Cloud Infrastructure: Design and Process](https://www.coursera.org/learn/cloud-infrastructure-design-process) - A guide from Google on how to design systems for Google Cloud, even though the implementation is done with Google Cloud Services the videos about the functional/non functional requirement phase is very helpful, I learned about KPI and it's relationship with SLI and SLO.
+- [Reliable Google Cloud Infrastructure: Design and Process](https://www.coursera.org/learn/cloud-infrastructure-design-process) - A guide from Google on how to design systems for Google Cloud, even though the implementation is done with Google Cloud Services the videos about the functional/non functional requirement phase is very helpful, I learned about KPI and it's relationship with SLI, SLO and SLA.

 ## Behavioral Questions